Declaration of the United Nations Conference on the Human Environment: Cold War US-Soviet rivalry: The USSR and Eastern Bloc boycott

-The ongoing political and ideological rivalry between the US and USSR and their respective allies continues to overshadow the tension in the international environment during the Stockholm Conference in 1972.
-The Cold War started in 1947 and the relationship between the US and the USSR continued to exacerbate.
+The ongoing political and ideological rivalry between the US and USSR and their respective allies continued to overshadow the tension in the international environment during the Stockholm Conference in 1972.
+The Cold War started in 1947.
 Sweden and other supporters of the conference hoped to use preparations for it to build bridges within a deeply fractured UN and viewed the Cold War from a position of political neutrality.
-It saw transboundary issues around environmental pollution as a potential catalyst of cooperation and could help boost the global importance of the UN.
-Even though the Soviet Union and the United States had supported the proposal during discussions in the UN General Assembly, the Geneva-based secretariat preparing the meeting often had to strike a delicate balance between east and west.
-However, on March 7, 1972, the Soviet Union and Czechoslovakia boycotted the opening of the final United Nations preparatory session for the conference to be held in Stockholm in June.
-The disagreement around the participation of East Germany and West Germany – neither country a UN member state at the time – resulted in a boycott by the Soviet Union and most Warsaw Pact nations in the Eastern Bloc.
+It saw transboundary issues around environmental pollution as a potential catalyst for cooperation that could help boost the global importance of the UN.
+Even though the Soviet Union and the United States had supported the proposal during discussions in the UN General Assembly, the Geneva-based secretariat preparing the meeting had to strike a delicate balance between east and west.
+On 7 March 1972, the Soviet Union and Czechoslovakia boycotted the opening of the final United Nations preparatory session for the conference.
+The disagreement around the participation of East Germany and West Germany – neither country was a UN member state at the time – also resulted in a boycott by the Soviet Union and most Warsaw Pact nations in the Eastern Bloc.
 As a member of several United Nations agencies, West Germany was invited.
-Still, East Germany was not invited because it has not become a United Nations body member.
-The USSR and its alliance were dissatisfied with the ineligibility of East Germany to participate in the Stockholm Conference.
+East Germany was not invited because it was not a United Nations body member.

 Developing countries at the Conference

-Developing countries including India, Nigeria, and Brazil expressed both embracements of the environmental actions and concerns for potential hindrance on economic development.
+Developing countries including India, Nigeria, and Brazil embraced the environmental actions, but noted concerns for potential hindrances on economic development.
 Indian prime minister Indira Gandhi asserted that "poverty is the worst form of pollution", encompassing a discursive framework that pitted Northern environmentalism against Southern development commitment that remain a prominent theme for the next forty years.
-Brazil believes that some environmental degradation should be allowed in developing nations for economic growth.
-The delegates of Brazil emphasized that the Western industrialized countries should have taken the responsibility to address environmental issues, and no measures that restrict trade in the name of the environment, such as environmental requirements that make goods more expensive, should be imposed.
-While discussing the need to inform other countries about ecological disasters, Brazil criticized any principles that can potentially violate national sovereignty.
-Brazilian delegates also believed that the United Nations had placed too much emphasis on emerging issues such as the environment, oceans, and space, which distracts the UN from its central role in peacemaking and economic development, especially in the Global South.
+Brazil believed that some environmental degradation should be allowed in developing nations, to allow for economic growth.
+Brazil emphasized that the Western industrialized countries should have taken the responsibility to address environmental issues, and no measures that restricted trade in the name of the environment, such as environmental requirements that would make goods more expensive, should be imposed.
+While discussing the need to inform other countries about ecological disasters, Brazil criticized any principles that could potentially violate national sovereignty.
+Brazilian delegates also believed that the United Nations had placed too much emphasis on emerging issues such as the environment, oceans, and space, which distracted the UN from its central role in peacemaking and economic development, especially in the Global South.